xDaryamo/puccini/README.md

 ### Can I compose a single service from several interrelated Clout files?

+TOSCA has a feature called "substitution mapping", which is useful for modeling service composition.
+It is, however, a *design* feature.
+The implementation is up to your orchestration tool chain.
+See our examples [here](examples/tosca/substitution-mapping.yaml) and [here](examples/tosca/substitution-mapping-client.yaml).

-Clout intentionally does *not* support service composition.
+Puccini intentionally does *not* support service composition.
 Each Clout file is its own universe.
 If you need to create edges between vertexes in one Clout file and vertexes in other Clout files, then it's up to you and your tools to design and implement that integration.
 The solution could be very elaborate indeed: the two Clouts might represent services with very different lifecycles, that run in different clouds, that are handled by different orchestrators.
 And the connection might require complex networking to achieve.
 There's simply no one-size-fits-all way Puccini could do it—namespaces? proxies? catalogs? repositories?—so it insists on not having an opinion.

-TOSCA has a feature called "substitution mapping", which is useful for modeling service composition.
-However, it's a design feature.
-The implementation, which would likely be very complex, is up to your orchestration tool chain.
-See our examples [here](examples/tosca/substitution-mapping.yaml) and [here](examples/tosca/substitution-mapping-client.yaml).

 ### TOSCA is so complicated!
 Help!